United Home Life insurance review

 United Home Life insurance reviews and complaints

-United Home Life Insurance is accredited by the Better Business Bureau with an A+ rating and only two customer complaints.
+United Home Life Insurance is accredited by the Better Business Bureau with an A+ rating and only two customer complaints, as of October 2020.
 There are no online customer reviews available on any of the typical review sites, which makes it hard to rate the company on its service.
 The company does have an A- financial stability rating from AM Best, and has been in the insurance business for 71 years.

 How do I sign up?